Access Control

 MetricsViewer

-- Cannot access anything that contains raw data
+- Cannot access individual interactions, sessions, or any raw data

 Viewer